Last Updated on

 10 Berlin is cash only

 Try to use plastic in Berlin – and you’ll get frustrated quickly.
 Germans do not like credit cards (or even debit cards) and Berlin is no exception here.
-Whenever I visit and try to pay by card, I get to hear ‘We’re cash only’ almost every time.
-Cash is king in Berlin, so get out a huge chunk of Euros as soon as you arrive.
+Whenever I visit Berlin and try to pay by card in a shop or restaurant, I get to hear ‘We’re cash only’ almost every time.
+Cash is king in Berlin, so get out some Euros as soon as you arrive.
 I am not sure why Germans are so adamant about paying in cash, but if you don’t want to end up in constant frustration about not being able to pay with your card (I find that most places that do accept card payment only accept German ‘EC’ or ‘Giro’ cards, but no foreign debit and credit cards), have your cash ready.

 11 Berlin is a bike city